Living Well With Advanced Prostate Cancer

 Currently, the level of PSA (prostate specific antigen, a marker of prostate cancer) in Cain’s blood is undetectable.
 “I’m very happy about that,” Cain says.

-“I do believe that lifestyle matters,” Cain adds.
+“I do believe that lifestyle matters,” Cain says.
 He has always been a runner and ran cross-country in college.
 He has run marathons and half marathons.
 These days, he still runs in 10K events.

 Cain consults with a local doctor in Atlanta but sees George regularly and considers him his primary medical oncologist.